 In the upper part of this screen, you can see the information related to the peer set, such as resources allocated to a peer or the image selected at the time of creation along with CouchDB information if the CouchDB is chosen.
 The following section is the “Variables”, which shows the name and value of the environment variables associated with that particular peer set.

-Actions available on this screen include the ability to add a peer to the peer set, edit or delete the entire peer set.
+Actions available on this screen include the ability to create a peer, edit or *delete*the entire peer set.

-On Catalyst Blockchain Platform, you can create a peer in two steps:
+On Catalyst Blockchain Manager, you can create a peer in two steps:

 We have covered the first step in the previous section.
 For the second step, the successful creation of a peer set is followed by a new peer set appearing on the peer screen with the name specified by the user.

-There is the “Add new peer” button on the right side of this peer set.
+There is the “Create new peer” button on the right side of this peer set.

 This button allows the creation of a new peer inside the selected peer set.
 With a single click of this button, the user can now create a peer with the configurations defined in the peer set rather than repeatedly defining the same configurations for multiple peers.

-You need to provide the following details and click the “Save” button afterward:
+You need to provide the following details and click the “Create” button afterward: